hanyangl/compiler/CONTRIBUTING.md

 If you do not know how to install this compiler, please read this [installation guide](https://github.com/sflynlang/compiler/wiki#installation).

 ### 5. Create a pull request
-After pushing your changes to your forked repository (your-username/compiler), create a new pull request from your account by simply clicking on the Pull Request button.
+After pushing your changes to your forked repository (your-username/compiler), create a new pull request from your account by clicking on the Pull Request button.

 > NOTE: If some of your commits are behind _sflynlang/compiler:main_, then you need to first pull `git pull upstream main` from the system, push it to your forked repository and then create the Pull Request.